 Your cover letter is an opportunity to show who you are as a candidate and discuss any aspects of your resume that need explaining, like a lengthy employment gap.
 To learn how to write a cover letter that gets you the interview, review our field-tested cover letter examples and our guide on proper cover letter formatting.

 If you’re pressed for time, head directly to our Cover Letter Builder instead, which generates text specifically written for nursing jobs.
 From there, you can personalize the content to match your writing style and specific experience.
-You’ll greatly enhance your prospect of landing an interview quickly.

 -